when to stop mounjaro before surgery

 Frequently Asked Questions

-When can I restart Mounjaro after surgery?
+When can I safely restart Mounjaro after surgery?

 Editorial Policy